 It is no secret that drugs and alcohol cause destruction in one’s life.
-If you are in the grips of addiction there are many aspects of your life that are falling about and have deteriorated to a degree where daily live is severely impacted.
+If you are in the grips of addiction there are many aspects of your life that are falling about and have deteriorated to a degree where daily life is severely impacted.
 Your health is deteriorating, your relationships with friends and family are falling apart, you might be facing legal issues and your finances are going down the drain.
 Your situation will get worse if you don’t get help.
 Getting treatment at a drug and alcohol rehab center can turn your life around and get you back to living a healthy life.

 Think You Can Do it Yourself?